Underdog promo code CBSSPORTS2: Play $5, get $75 offer for NBA, NHL, more

 How to activate the Underdog bonus code for new users: If you have a Play & Get offer, enter any contest of $5+ to activate your welcome offer of $75 in fantasy bonus entries.

-Banchero averages 21.9 points per game this season, and scored just 23 points in the first meeting with Toronto this season.
-The SportsLine model projects 22.2 points, giving this a 3 out of 5 rating.
+Johnson has grabbed 11 or more rebounds in four of the past five games.
+He scored 19 points and grabbed 14 rebounds in a 117-106 win at Boston on Wednesday.
+The SportsLine model projects 11.8 rebounds, giving this a 4 out of 5 rating.
 Pick it at Underdog:

-Sharpe grabbed four rebounds in a 115-111 loss at Washington on Tuesday.
-The SportsLine model projects 4.3 rebounds for Sharpe, giving this a 3.5 out of 5 rating.
+Jakucionis is averaging 4.1 points on the season and 4.8 points over the past 10 games.
+The SportsLine model projects 4.0 points for Jakucionis, giving this a 3.5 out of 5 rating.
 Click here to sign up for Underdog Fantasy:

-Queen averages 12.1 points per game this season, and has reached double-digit scoring in 28 games.
-The SportsLine model projects 12.7 points, giving this a 3.5 rating.
-Combine picks for a parlay on Underdog Fantasy for a potential payout of 6.78x.
+Thompson is averaging 11.8 points this season, including 14.1 over the past 10 games.
+He has scored 14 or more points in four of the past six games.
+The SportsLine model projects 11.3 points, giving this a 3.5 rating.
+Combine picks for a parlay on Underdog Fantasy for a potential payout of 6.95x.

 The SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Underdog.